apache/airflow/contributing-docs/README.rst

 community - mostly Airflow committers (maintainers).
 Mentoring new members of the community is part of maintainers job so do not be afraid of asking them to help you.
 You can do it via comments in your PR, asking on a devlist or via Slack.
-For your convenience, we have a dedicated ``#development-first-pr-support`` Slack channel where you can ask any questions about making your first Pull Request (PR) contribution to the Airflow codebase - it's a safe space where it is expected that people asking questions do not know a lot Airflow (yet!).
+For your convenience, we have a dedicated ``#new-contributors`` Slack channel where you can ask any questions about making your first Pull Request (PR) contribution to the Airflow codebase - it's a safe space where it is expected that people asking questions do not know a lot Airflow (yet!).
-If you need help with Airflow see the Slack channel #troubleshooting.
+If you need help with Airflow see the Slack channel #user-troubleshooting.

 To check on how mentoring works for the projects under Apache Software Foundation's `Apache Community Development - Mentoring <https://community.apache.org/mentoring/>`_.